Ski for Two: Plot

 Woody is sifting through some travel magazines when he spots a tempting ad for the Swiss Chard Lodge.
 The lodge is situated in Idaho, and offers dining for its guests.
 Woody is ecstatic, and promptly books a train ticket.
 After disembarking at the train station at Sunstroke Valley, it becomes apparent that the lodge is still an additional 40 miles, with no adjacent roads or any form of transportation.
 Woody decides to take matters into his own hands by taking a short cut, skiing and singing his way through the mountains.

-Upon Woody's arrival, lodge owner Wally Walrus (Jack Mather) advises that there are no accommodations without a reservation.
-Woody, of course, did not bother to inquire about such a rule.
+Upon Woody's arrival, lodge owner Wally Walrus (Jack Mather) advises that the lodge does not accept walk-in guests; he points out a sign next to the front door that says, "Positively No Accommodations Without A Reservation".
+Woody, of course, was lured in by the promise of "excellent food" and did not bother to inquire about such a rule before showing up.
 Drawn by the aroma of the warm food inside the lodge, Woody gains entry by disguising himself as Santa Claus.
 Wally is so excited at the prospect of Kris Kringle arriving that he quickly adorns the lodge with Christmas decorations.
 It does not take long, though, for the skeptical walrus to discover that it is, in fact, only October, making Santa's arrival somewhat premature.

 Woody manages to stuff his Santa toy sack with food from the lodge, and starts singing and skiing his way down the mountain.
-However, upon opening the sack, Woody discovers a vengeful Wally Walrus who wrings the little woodpecker's neck in disgust and mocks Woody's trademark laugh.
+Upon opening the sack, however, Woody discovers a vengeful Wally Walrus who wrings the little woodpecker's neck in disgust and mocks Woody's trademark laugh.